HVAC Maintenance Contracts — Money Down the Drain?

 Full Coverage and Emergency Services Contracts

-This type of contract may be in your best interests if your HVAC system is old, and you might be willing to get priority treatment if it requires repair.
-You may benefit from full coverage if you want to avoid performing even the most minor maintenance tasks yourself.
-Older HVAC units can collect bacteria and spread it throughout your home over time.
-Keeping your systems updated can help avoid these issues and keep you healthy.
+This type of contract may be in your best interest if your HVAC system is old.
+Older HVAC units can collect bacteria and spread them throughout your home over time.
+Keeping your systems updated can avoid these issues and keep you healthy.

 When signing the HVAC service contract, check whether you will get preferential service on non-scheduled repair calls or as insurance for costly repairs.
-According to common practice, a licensed technician will be responsible for maintaining, inspecting, and servicing your heating and air conditioning system during an emergency and on an agreed regular basis—annually or semiannually.
-You can expect to pay a flat fee once yearly, no matter how many repairs or services your HVAC system might require.
+According to common practice, a licensed technician will be responsible for maintaining, inspecting, and servicing your heating and air conditioning system during an emergency and on a pre-determined basis.
+You can expect to pay a flat fee annually.

 Labor Only HVAC Contracts

-This type of maintenance contract covers labor costs but not the parts or services needed in case of repair.
+This type of maintenance contract covers labor costs but not the parts or services.
 Read the document before signing to know what you agree to and which expenses will be considered additional.

-However, unlike full-coverage contracts, it does not cover any costs associated with installing, servicing, and purchasing the necessary parts.
+Unlike full-coverage contracts, it does not cover any costs associated with installing, servicing, and purchasing the necessary parts.
 Instead, its coverage is focused on HVAC repairs, replacement, and maintenance.
-Thus, while charging only once per year, such a contract provides a significant added value without fully covering all components necessary for the job.

 Preventative Contracts